 The digital revolution has undeniably transformed the way we consume.
-The arrival of e-commerce, combined with the rise of social networks, has indeed brought brands closer to their customers.
+The arrival of e-commerce, combined with the rise of social media, has indeed brought brands closer to their customers.
 A direct link is perfectly illustrated in the new business model of Direct to Consumer (or D2C).

-In an increasingly saturated landscape, consumer choice is no longer guided solely by the quality of an item or the prices charged by sellers.
 Storytelling and the ability to segment and personalise products make the difference today.
 The D2C model offers companies a different way to interact with their target and sell without the hassle of intermediaries.

 But also to present you with the best practices to start your transition smoothly!